 Most of the time we eat chicken breasts.
 They are a wonderfully lean source of protein.
-Not only that but just about any flavour pairs well with chicken breasts.
+Not only that but just about any flavor pairs well with chicken breasts.
 I am not sure how it works, but when I cook them in this way they always turn out incredibly moist and tender.
-This, quite simply, is a favourite of not only my family, but also anyone I have ever cooked it for.
+This, quite simply, is a favorite of not only my family but also anyone I have ever cooked it for.
 I am always being asked for the recipe.
 High accolades indeed!

 WHAT DO YOU NEED TO MAKE MELT IN YOUR MOUTH CHICKEN